Ovundiano/water-potability/README.md

 - **Outlier Handling**: Provide buttons to select method for handling outliers.
 - **Feature Scaling**: Provide buttons to select scaling method.
 - **README Link**: Offers a link to the project’s README for in-depth methodologies and findings.
+- **Data Preprocessing details is found in other pages of the streamlit app.**

 ![analysis-page](readme_images/preprocessing-1.png)